wlsf82/protractor-and-webrtc/README.md

 }
 ```

-As a last step for the protractor installation, update the just shown code (above) to look like this:
+As a last step for the Protractor installation, update the just shown code (above) to look like this:

 ```
 "devDependencies": {